 Of course, it's your salad.
 There is a list of alternative detox ingredients in the post.

-Hungry for More Plant-Based Goodness?
-Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all the latest news and updates.
-If you like this recipe, please check out my cookbook.
-Great Vegan Meals for the Carnivorous Family is full of simple, carnivore-approved family recipes.
+Sign up to my newsletter and follow along on Facebook, Pinterest and Insta for all the latest news.
+If you like this recipe, please check out my cookbook "Great Vegan Meals for the Carnivorous Family" It's full of simple, carnivore-approved family recipes.

-Tasty Detox Salad with Orange Miso Dressing
+Rainbow Salad with Orange Miso Dressing

 Ingredients